 Free Fillable Forms automatically estimates how much you’ll receive as a tax refund—or how much you’ll have to pay.
-You can pay your taxes—or get your refund—by entering your bank info, and receiving a direct electronic funds transfer (EFT) from the IRS.
+You can pay your taxes (or get your refund) by entering your bank info and setting up a direct electronic funds transfer (EFT).

 Is it worth it?

 Free File Fillable Forms only works for the current tax year—so you can’t use them to file back taxes.
 And it’s only for filing federal taxes, not state.

 Using Free File Fillable Forms only makes sense if you’re already experienced and comfortable with filing your own business taxes by hand—and if those taxes aren’t too complex.
 If all the above applies and you don’t want to do your taxes with a pencil, then the Free File Fillable Forms are a great choice.

 If your business entity is more complex than a sole prop or an LLC, a far better option is to find and hire an accountant who can file your taxes for you.

 If you expect to miss your filing deadline, don’t worry about the IRS throwing the book at you for not filing your taxes.
 You can always apply for an extension.